 WELCOME TO A HEALTHY LIFESTYLE!

-For our patients (and us!) effecting a change in lifestyle is a daunting challenge.
+For our patients (and us!), effecting a healthy change in lifestyle is a daunting challenge.
 It can be overwhelming to confront a lifetime’s worth of habits and create real change.
-It’s also hard to find motivation sometimes when we don’t know exactly why we are putting ourselves through the struggle to change our habits – why exercise, diet or try to reduce stress?
+It’s also hard to find motivation sometimes when we don’t know exactly why we are putting ourselves through the struggle to change our habits – why exercise, diet, or try to reduce stress?

 THE SCIENTIFIC CASE FOR A HEALTHIER LIFESTYLE—EXERCISE